Air Line Couplers & Plug Types: A Beginner’s Guide

 Approximate Max SCFM

-The connection type refers to how you will connect the socket to the hose.
+The connection type refers to how you connect the socket to the hose.
 While there are a few types of connections, the most common are NPT and hose barb.
 The type you will need depends on your air hose.

 Hose barb line couplers use a barbed shaft that you push into the end of your air hose.
-The barbs create an airtight seal that also firmly holds the coupler in place.
+The barbs create an airtight seal that firmly holds the coupler in place.